-The Logical Port identifier is used to select a link at the destination UNI.
+This field indicates a logical port identifier assigned at the destination UNI-C. It is used to select a link at the destination UNI.
 The identified link MUST be used to allocate resources for the connection.

 U-bit:

 This bit indicates the direction of the label and the logical port ID.
 It is 0 for the downstream label and port ID and 1 for the upstream label and port ID.
 It is only used on bi-directional connections.